albertogallini/txn_engine/Readme.md

   <img src="./img/memory_vs_transactions_ratios.png" width="500">

 Note: The `generate_random_transactions` function is not meant to mimic real-world transactions since it generates random transactions without any ordering or dependencies.
 This results in a <b>higher number of error conditions</b> compared to real-world use cases and as a consequence the number of entry in both the `transaction_log` and `account` maps will be lower than real world use case.
 But it is good enough to see how the system resources are used increasing the size of the input, especially to check if there is a trend that is not coeherent with the complexity analysis. `generate_random_transaction_concurrent_stream` would provide a transactions stream closer to the real world use case, but has it has an internal state that would affect the process memory footprint.
+The best approach would be to generate the transactions offline and process them with `txn_engine`, but we kept the transaction generation in-process for simplicity.

-In reference to the above table, the performance of txn_engine, on the aforementioned assumption, on this machine is ~`1.000.000 transactions/s` with an average `~[17.000 (Process Memory) - 230.000 (Engine Memory)] transactions/MB` memory impact on the user account/transaction log storage.
+In reference to the above table, the performance of txn_engine, on the aforementioned assumption, on this machine is ~`1.200.000 transactions/s` with an average `~[17.000 (Process Memory) - 200.000 (Engine Memory)] transactions/MB` memory impact on the user account/transaction log storage.
 The plots also show that both time and memory scale as O(n).

 ### Notes & Comments